 December 25th…“WHAT IS A SPECIAL HIGH SCHOOL MEMORY OF CHRISTMAS?”

 Emblazoned upon the happy halls of my teenage Christmas memories is one of my favorite yuletide carols entitled, “Carol Of The Bells”!
-Even though it is nearing the half century mark, since I was in High School, when I muse upon this seasonal song, I am tenderly drawn to the honored memory of a hero of my young teenage days.
+Even though it is over the half century mark, since I was in High School, I muse upon this seasonal song.
+I am tenderly drawn to the honored memory of a teacher hero of my young teenage days.